killy971/hpc-coveralls/README.md

   - hpc-coveralls [options] [test-suite-name]
 ```

-:warning: When using a GHC version prior to 7.8, you have to replace the `cabal test` command by `run-cabal-test`, as in the following example:
+When using a GHC version prior to 7.8, you have to replace the `cabal test` command by `run-cabal-test`, as in the following example:
 ```yaml
 before_install:
   - cabal install hpc-coveralls